stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 First, I’m going to stop doing the big offsite “annual planning” workshops, which in the end only motivate a subset of those lucky enough to attend.
 Every year we come away with a slide deck that most folks subsequently ignore or don’t understand.

-Instead, this year I’m going to make strategy and execution alive and interactive.
-I want us to constantly apply what we are learning each week.
+Instead, this year I am going to make strategy and execution alive and interactive.
+I want us to constantly apply what we are learning each week, rather than view strategy as a static document.
 To do that I am going to give everyone #stratapp, the world’s first org-wide every-employee strategy execution app.

 ## Reduce 22 IT systems down to only 5